 D-Ribose-5-phosphate disodium salt dihydrate

 D-Ribose-5-phosphate disodium salt dihydrate, a metabolic intermediate and biochemical precursor of nucleotides and nucleic acids, also participates in ATP biosynthesis through the oxidative phase of the pentose phosphate pathway.
 Based on its molecular properties, this compound shows immense potential for medicinal utility and clinical intervention in various genetic disorders and malignancies.
-Synonyms: D-Ribose 5-phosphate disodium salt dihydrate; Sodium (2R,3R,4R)-2,3,4-trihydroxy-5-oxopentyl phosphate dihydrate; 207671-46-3; F82797; D-Ribose 5-phosphate disodium salt dihydrate, >=99% (TLC).
+Synonyms: D-Ribose, 5-(dihydrogen phosphate), sodium salt, hydrate (1:2:2); D-Ribose, 5-(dihydrogen phosphate), disodium salt, dihydrate.
 CAS No. 207671-46-3.
-Molecular formula: C5H9Na2O8P 2H2O.
-Mole weight: 310.1.
+Molecular formula: C5H9Na2O8P.2H2O.
+Mole weight: 310.10.

 D-Ribose-5-phosphate disodium salt hydrate

 D-Ribose-5-phosphate disodium salt hydrate is a pivotal biomolecule extensively utilized in the biomedical sector, showcasing remarkable enzymatic attributes while serving as a pivotal participant in nucleotide and nucleic acid biosynthesis.
 It finds extensive application as a precursor in DNA and RNA synthesis.
-Synonyms: D-Ribofuranose 5-phosphate disodium salt hydrate.
+Synonyms: D-Ribofuranose 5-phosphate disodium salt.
 CAS No. 18265-46-8.
 Molecular formula: C5H9Na2O8P H2O.
 Mole weight: 274.07.

 D-ribose pyranase